stewebb/eTWIG/design/twig.md

 #### Text

-The Text object contains the following properties:
+**The Text object** contains the following properties:

 - **content**: The content of the text.
 - **color**: The color of the text in hexadecimal form. (e.g., #FF0000 means red).
 - **size**: The font size.

-#### Even Table
+#### Event Table

-The event tables are the **collection** of events.
-They are the core content of each TWIG.
-Each event table actually is another "template" but it can only contains the event graphics but not other widgets.
-The Even Table object contains the following properties:
+**The event tables object** is the collection of events.
+They are the core content of each TWIG, and also another kind of calendar.

+Each event table actually is another "template" but it can only includes the event graphics and not other widgets.
+The Event Table object contains the following properties:

 - **posX**: The X coordinate of the starting point of the table.
 - **posY**: The Y coordinate of the starting point of the table.
 - **width**: The width of the table.
 - **height**: The height of the the table.
-- **start**: The starting time of a day.
+- **dayStart**: The starting time of a day (e.g., 8 AM).
-- **end**: The ending time of a day.
+- **dayEnd**: The ending time of a day.

+## Event Graphics

+**Event Graphics** are also images.
+They are managed internally in the **event tables object**  and will be fetched based on some conditions (e.g., week and portfolio)